UMAprotocol/protocol/CONTRIBUTING.md

 ## Issues

 - Issues should be used to open a discussion about something that you want to see changed.
-- Please tag individual maintainers if you would like thier input.
+- Please tag individual maintainers if you would like their input.
 If you don't know which maintainer to tag, just tag
   @UMAprotocol/eng.
 - To make a change, add a feature, or fix a bug, one should start by opening an issue briefly describing what should be changed and why.